bevacqua/gitcanvas/README.md

 gitcanvas some.json
 ```

+![cli.png][4]

-It'll generate a bunch of commits _(no pushing around, so you can take it back)_.
+Provided that you give it a JSON file generated on the site, `gitcanvas` will generate a bunch of commits for you _(no pushing around, so you can take it back)_.

 ![commits.png][3]